Cyber Ethos

 devices.
 Validate firmware authenticity and integrity.

 Regularly scan IoT devices for vulnerabilities and security weaknesses.
-Prioritize and remediate
+Prioritise and remediate

 discovered vulnerabilities promptly.